 - After a long, baking hot summer, autumn in Australia gives us a bit of respite.
 The humidity drops.
 The stifling temperatures ease.
 It still feels hot and sunny but without the uncomfortable crazy-hot feeling.
 (You still need to wear sunscreen and a hat and take your beach shelter to the beach though, so don’t get caught out!)

 - Although I dislike truly cold weather (I don’t miss snow or the crunching of frozen leaves underfoot!), autumn in Australia hints that things are cooling down slightly without actually feeling too cold.
-In autumn, I like thinking about digging my jeans and Converse out of storage (so comfy!) and I like to begin cooking roasts and stews again (things we tend to avoid during peak summer months).
+In autumn, I like thinking about digging my jeans and Converse out of storage (so comfy!) and towards the end of autumn in Australia I like to begin cooking roasts and stews again (things we tend to avoid during peak summer months as it’s just too hot).
 I miss the idea of those wintery things after such a long, hot summer.
 In autumn, I can begin to enjoy them without actually having to feel too cold with it!

 - Autumn in Brisbane is an exciting time with lots of events and festivals.
-As the more unpredictable summer season is over, it’s the perfect time to be outdoors enjoying this beautiful country.
+As the more unpredictable summer season weather is over (storm season in Brisbane!), it’s the perfect time to be outdoors enjoying this beautiful country.

 What to wear in autumn in Australia

-If you’ve been wondering what do Australian’s wear in different seasons, here’s a guide about what to wear for autumn.
+If you’ve been wondering what do Australian’s wear in different seasons, here’s a guide about what to wear for autumn in Australia.
 This might also help you decide what to pack for Australia or what things to ship to Australia.

 From the first day of autumn in Australia up until mid-May I usually wear the same sort of clothes I’ve worn all summer – dresses, skirts and t-shirts, shorts and sandals.
-There is no big season change that means you suddenly need to grab a coat (I’ve only worn a coat a handful of times since moving here and that was only in the hinterland when going out at night).
+There is no big season change in Queensland that means you suddenly need to grab a coat (I’ve only worn a coat a handful of times since moving here and that was only in the hinterland when going out at night between late May – September).

-Sometimes in the last week or two of May, things can feel cooler.
-That’s when I start to dig out my jeans, socks, pyjamas, Converse and hoodies which I’ll wear sporadically until winter properly sets in properly.
-(Remember, winter in Queensland is very different from winter in the UK though – it’s still very mild and sunny even though it feels cooler!)
+Sometimes in the last week or two of May, things can really start to feel cooler.
+That’s when I start to dig out my jeans, socks, pyjamas, Converse and hoodies which I’ll wear sporadically until winter properly sets in.
+(Remember, winter in Queensland is very different from winter in the UK – it’s still very mild and sunny.
+You do adjust to it though!)

 My kids have a winter uniform option at school (with trousers and jumpers) but, I have to say, the only piece of official winter uniform attire that gets worn right at the end of autumn when the temperature begins to drop is my daughter’s zip-up jumper.
 None of them wear their track pants (tracksuit bottoms) or trousers.
 My sons both wear shorts and short sleeves all year round without any complaint.